Cloudnet NetCDF Convention

 WHAT

-This field either identifies the instrument (e.g. galileo for the Galileo radar), the model (e.g. harmonie-fmi-0-5 for the 0-5 hour forecast of the HARMONIE-AROME model) or the meteorological product (e.g. iwc-Z-T-method for ice water content derived using the reflectivity+temperature method).
+This field either identifies the instrument (e.g. galileo for the Galileo radar), the model (e.g. harmonie-fmi-0-5 for the 0-5 hour forecast of the HARMONIE-AROME model) or the geophysical product (e.g. iwc-Z-T-method for ice water content derived using the reflectivity+temperature method).

 ID